Reptilian Behavior In Humans.

 Now that we are all aware of the R Complex, let’s bring conscious awareness back into the picture to reduce or eliminate the destructive nature of the ‘fear-based’ creations.

-I believe that part of the changes that we all will be experiencing when the “shift” occurs is that the R-complex will cease to control and influence us.
+Part of the changes we all will experience when the “shift” occurs is that the R-complex will cease to control and influence us.

 It will feel as if a significant burden has been lifted from our shoulders.
 Author David Icke described an excellent example of reptilian behavior in people.